fuse-open/fuse-open.github.io/downloads.md

 permalink: /downloads/
 ---

-You can download the 1.9 pre-release installer for Fuse [here](https://github.com/fuse-open/fuse-studio/releases).
+You can download the latest installer from [here](https://github.com/fuse-open/fuse-studio/releases).

-Fuse 1.8 (and older) can be downloaded [here](https://github.com/fusetools/fuse-releases/releases).
+For Fuse 1.8 and older releases, please see [here](https://github.com/fusetools/fuse-releases/releases).